 (See DFARS 219.2, DFARS/PGI view)

-(c)(10)(1) Agencies are not precluded from requiring that actions over $10,000, but under $150,000, that are totally set aside for small business be reviewed by the small business specialist.
+(c)(10)(1) Agencies are not precluded from requiring that actions over $10,000, but under the simplified acquisition threshold, that are totally set aside for small business be reviewed by the small business specialist.
 One example of when an agency may choose to require this review is when the agency determines that such a review is necessary to assist contracting officers in identifying opportunities for other small business set-aside programs (e.g., HUBZone, service-disabled veteran-owned, small disadvantaged business, women-owned small business) in order to meet small business goals.